Sérgio Moraes: Ultimate Fighting Championship

+Moraes made his UFC debut on June 23, 2012, at UFC 147 against Cezar Ferreira to determine the winner of The Ultimate Fighter: Brazil.
+He stepped in as a replacement for Sarafian, who was injured.
+Moraes lost the fight by unanimous decision after being knocked down twice by Ferreira.

-Moraes fought fellow TUF Brazil alumnus Renée Forte on October 13, 2012 at UFC 153.
+Moraes fought fellow TUF Brazil alumnus Renée Forte on October 13, 2012, at UFC 153.
 After being outstruck for much of the bout, Moraes rallied back in the third round and defeated a visibly exhausted Forte by submission due to a rear naked choke.

-Moraes faced Neil Magny on August 3, 2013 at UFC 163.
+Moraes faced Neil Magny on August 3, 2013, at UFC 163.
 Moraes won the fight via triangle choke in the first round.
 The win also earned him his first Submission of the Night bonus award.

-Moraes was expected to face Zak Cummings on November 30, 2013 at The Ultimate Fighter 18 Finale.
+Moraes was expected to face Zak Cummings on November 30, 2013, at The Ultimate Fighter 18 Finale.
 However, Cummings and Moraes had to pull out of the event due to injury and were replaced by Sean Spencer and Drew Dober respectively.

-Moraes was expected to face Peter Sobotta on April 11, 2015 at UFC Fight Night 64.
+Moraes was expected to face Peter Sobotta on April 11, 2015, at UFC Fight Night 64.
 However, Sobotta was forced out of the bout citing injury and was replaced by Gasan Umalatov.
 In turn, Umalatov also pulled out with injury and was replaced by promotional newcomer Mickaël Lebout.
 Moraes won the fight via unanimous decision.

-The fight with Sobotta was rescheduled for June 20, 2015 at UFC Fight Night 69.
+The fight with Sobotta was rescheduled for June 20, 2015, at UFC Fight Night 69.
 On June 9, the fight was scrapped once again as Moraes pulled out for undisclosed reasons.
 He was replaced by promotional newcomer Steve Kennedy.

-Moraes faced Omari Akhmedov on December 10, 2015 at UFC Fight Night 80.
+Moraes faced Omari Akhmedov on December 10, 2015, at UFC Fight Night 80.
 He won the fight via KO in the third round.